 The Lummi totem pole traveled to Missoula on Thursday and on to Spokane on Friday.
-It was schedule to make its way accross eastern Washington and northern Oregon and arrive in Portland, Ore. today.
+It was scheduled to make its way across eastern Washington and northern Oregon and arrive in Portland, Ore. today.
 Later this week it heads back north to Seattle.

 On Friday the Lummi will bless the totem pole at Xwe’chi’eXen, the Lummi name for the Cherry Point area.
 On Sunday the totem makes the final leg of its journey to Tsleil-Waututh blessing ceremony in North Vancouver, British Columbia